RDA-PSO: A computational method to quantify the diffusive dispersal of insects: Discussion

-We also introduced two other optimization approaches to estimate $D$, based on theoretical considerations: the time-corrected model (Section \ref{sec:TCM}), valid when recapture sites are uniformly distributed in the study area, and the area-and-time-corrected model (Section \ref{sec:ATCM}), useful for unevenly distributed collection sites.
+We also introduced two other optimization approaches to estimate $D$, based on theoretical considerations: the time-corrected model (Section \ref{sec:TCM}), valid when recapture sites are uniformly distributed in the study area, and the area-and-time-corrected model (Section \ref{sec:ATCM}), useful for unevenly distributed capture sites.
 We explored how these estimates vary with trap location, trap density, and frequency of insect collection.
 More importantly, we used the time-corrected and area-and-time-corrected models as baselines against which we compared the new computational method introduced here.
-A third way to estimate $D$, based on the empirical MDT (Section \ref{sec:MDT}), provides results that are sometimes larger and other times smaller than those of the area-and-time-corrected model.
+A third way to estimate $D$, based on the empirical MDT (Section \ref{sec:MDT}), provides results that are sometimes larger and other times smaller than those of the area-and-time-corrected model.For mosquitoes like \textit{Aedes aegypti}, which may transmit life-altering diseases such as dengue, Zika, and chikungunya, underestimating how far they may disperse once infected may have serious public health consequences.

+The four methods introduced here rely on spatial and temporal ratios (defined in Equations \eqref{eq:time_pct} and \eqref{eq:sp_pct}).
+The temporal ratios $\tau_i$ may be viewed as weights that correct the formulas obtained from the continuous diffusion assumption in the MDT, TC, and ATC models (see Equations \eqref{eq:MDT_tot} and \eqref{eq:Q_tot_model}).
+By definition, these weights are proportional to the daily number of recaptured mosquitoes, which reflects pool reduction due to previous recapture, death, or dispersal beyond the area of interest.
+Matching the $\tau_i$'s during the optimization process provides a simple way to factor in such depletion, without having to make assumptions regarding its specific causes.